pavkids84-dev/cloud-infrastructure-labs/README.md

 Verification
 ```

+### Document the Result

+A resolved incident should record enough information to make a similar future failure easier to diagnose.

 ## Learning Direction

-These labs are building the Linux operating-system foundation required for cloud infrastructure engineering.
+These labs build the Linux operating-system foundation required for cloud infrastructure engineering.

 The current progression is: